AlgoSize/website/_portfolios/ranking-tiers.md

 **Voting Power**: Full voting rights

 **Permissions**:
-- All **Mentor** permissions
+-All **Mentor** permissions
-- Manage all text and voice channels
+-Manage all text and voice channels
-- Ability to mute, kick, and ban users if necessary
-- Moderate all hackathon-related channels
+-Ability to mute, kick, and ban users if necessary -Moderate all hackathon-related channels

 **Resource Access**: Same as **Mentor**